 Like weight loss weight gain is also a gradual process and includes many other factors.
 So have patience!

-Countries, where there is a high rate of malnourishment sabudana, is the cheapest way to replenish the calories.
+In countries, where there is a high rate of malnourishment sabudana, is the cheapest way to replenish the calories.
 Experiments are being conducted to make fortified Sabudana Flour with soybean flour to make it more nutritious.

 4) Is Sabudana safe for Diabetics ?

-Ans: Sabudana is having high carbohydrate content and can lead to increased blood sugar levels.
+Ans: Sabudana is having a high carbohydrate content and can lead to increased blood sugar levels.
 Based on your HbA1c levels, you can eat it in moderation.
 However, add lots of Fiber-rich vegetables in it or have a salad with it, to increase the fiber content of the overall meal leading to a moderate increase in blood sugar levels.

 However if your HbA1c value is more than 6, you must avoid Sabudana and other carbohydrate-rich foods.
 If you are someone with frequent glucose fluctuation then you must consult your doctor and dietitian before including Sabudana.